Omah’s Malawah (Sweet Somali Pancake)

 Vegetable oil, for cooking

-Heat a non-stick frying pan over medium to high heat.
+Heat a medium non-stick frying pan over medium heat.
 Add a little oil to lightly grease the base.

 Pour 1/3 cup of the batter into the centre of the pan.
 Using the base of a ladle gently move in a circular motion from the centre outwards until the batter spreads to the width of the pan and there are circular indentations in the pancake.

-Cook for 1 minute or until tiny bubble form on the top.
+Cook for 1 minute or until tiny bubbles form on top.
 Turn the pancake and cook for a further 1 minute or until slightly golden and cooked through.
 Remove.

 Repeat with remaining batter.